 What types of diagnosis?

-Our doctor may ask and conduct one or more of the following tests to determine whether you have ankle pain:
+We highly recommend seeking professional help instead of self diagnosis in order to identify the source of the issue and to receive faster recovery.
+Our Specialist may ask and conduct one or more of the following tests to determine whether your ankle issue:

 - History of symptoms.
-To diagnose ankle pain, our doctor will first want to get your full medical history.
+In his diagnosis, our doctor will first want to get your full medical history.
 This includes whether you have had any recent injuries, where you feel the pain, and how the pain feels.

 - Physical examination.
 Our doctor will include testing your muscle strength and reflexes.
 He might also ask you to do some stretching and moving exercises to determine which activities cause more pain.